Iron-LYK/CIT/README.md

-# 《Cascaded Iterative Transformer with information compensation for Face Multi-task Learning》
+# 《Cascaded Iterative Transformer for Jointly Predicting Facial Landmark, Occlusion Probability and Head Pose》
 Code and dataset are waiting for release.